t4e-dev/t4e-dev.github.io/README.md

-# Currriculum Vitae of Robin Altrock
+# Curriculum Vitae of Robin Altrock

 Online version of the CV can be found here : https://t4e-dev.github.io/